YooTimmy/data_story/_posts/2021-07-27-Voucher_Code_Sraper_with_Beautiful_Soup_and_Flask.md

 ## Full Code

-Lastly, you can find the full code base used for this project in my Github page [here] (https://github.com/YooTimmy/promo_code_scraper).
+Lastly, you can find the full code base used for this project in my Github page [here](https://github.com/YooTimmy/promo_code_scraper).
 Once getting the code, you can navigate to the target folder and type "python promo_code_scraper.py", then you will have your promo code scraper running at http://127.0.0.1:5000/ locally.